Tuesday Knight

-Tuesday Lynn Knight (born Monday, February 17, 1969) is an American actress, singer and designer.
+Tuesday Lynn Knight (born February 17, 1961) is an American actress, singer and designer.
 She is best known for her role as Kristen Parker in the 1988 film A Nightmare on Elm Street 4: The Dream Master, replacing Patricia Arquette in the sequel to A Nightmare on Elm Street 3: Dream Warriors (1987).
 Her other film roles include Mistress (1992), The Fan (1996), Daddy and Them (2001), and How to Be Single (2016).
 Knight has had guest appearances on several television series, such as Profiler (1996) and The X-Files (1999), as well as a starring role on 2000 Malibu Road (1992).
 Outside of acting, her self-titled debut album was released in 1987 and her jewelry line was launched in 2001.

+Career

 Never Sleep Again: The Elm Street Legacy

 Knight, along with most of the Elm Street franchise alumni, is featured in a documentary, Never Sleep Again: The Elm Street Legacy, about New Line Cinema's hit movie series.
 The documentary is directed by Daniel Farrands and Andrew Kasch, produced by Thommy Hutson, and was hosted by Elm Street veteran Heather Langenkamp.
 The documentary wove the tale of how one of the most successful horror genre franchises came to be.
 It came out in May 2010.